Warning

 other_collection_type = other_collection_type.collection_type

-collection_type = self.collection_type
+collection_type = _normalize_collection_type(self.collection_type)

 if other_collection_type == collection_type: